eldor-fozilov/eldor-fozilov/README.md

   - **LLMs**: LoRA/QLoRA, RLHF/DPO Fine-tuning, Retrieval-Augmented Generation (RAG) Integration, Quantization, Multimodal LLM Adaptation, Synthetic Data Creation, Prompt Engineering
   - **Traditional ML**: Linear/Logistic Regression, Support Vector Machines (SVM), XGBoost, Principal Component Analysis (PCA), K-means Clustering, Convolutional Neural Networks (CNN), Recurrent Neural Networks (RNN/LSTM)

+## 🔬 Projects
+ - **[RingFormer](https://github.com/eldor-fozilov/ringformer)**: Constructed a parameter-efficient and recurrent version of transformer models, named RingFormer, which maintains strong performance with significantly fewer parameters compared to the original transformer models across translation and image-classification tasks
+ - **[Uzbek LLMs](https://huggingface.co/behbudiy)**: Enhanced open-source LLMs for the low-resource Uzbek language through language-specific continual pretraining and instruction-tuning.
+The models are hosted on Hugging Face for broad accessibility.
+ - **[Guessing Game with Robot Arm](https://github.com/eldor-fozilov/guessing-game-with-robot)**: Designed a robot arm system and user interface to play a guessing game by integrating vision-language models like InternVL and YOLO-World.
+The robot can interpret user clues, identify objects, and pick the object that corresponds to the clue, providing its response through text and voice for an interactive experience.
+ - **[Forecasting Transaction Fees on the Ethereum Blockchain Network](https://github.com/eldor-fozilov/ethereum-gas-price-prediction)**: Utilized advanced time series models such as SARIMA and LSTM to predict hourly gas fees on the Ethereum network.
+ - **[Loan Targeting Optimization Using Deep Learning and Time Series Modeling](https://github.com/eldor-fozilov/data-science-contest)**: As a team, ranked in the top 15 out of nearly 40 participating teams in a data science competition hosted by Hana Bank in Korea
+ - **[Portfolio Allocation Stability with CorrGAN](https://github.com/eldor-fozilov/corrGAN-for-testing-the-stability-of-portfolio-allocation-methods)**: Investigated the stability of traditional and machine learning-powered portfolio allocation approaches using GAN-based models.
+ - **General ML Applications**: Developed various ML applications, including **[house price prediction](https://github.com/eldor-fozilov/house-price-prediction)** using Lasso and GradientBoost methods, **[income classification](https://github.com/eldor-fozilov/data-mining/tree/main/final%20project)** with Logistic Regression, K-Nearest Neighbor and Random Forest, and **[healthcare expenditure modeling](https://github.com/eldor-fozilov/projects-in-R/tree/main/final_project)** using regression analysis to examine the statistical significance of factors such as obesity influencing medical costs among the elderly.
+ - **[Data Structures for All Tastes](https://github.com/eldor-fozilov/data-structures-for-all-tastes)**: Implemented a variety of data structures from scratch in C++, ranging from simple ones like Linked Lists to more advanced types such as Balanced Binary Search Trees.

 ## 🏆 Awards & Scholarships
 - **Lotte Scholarship for International Master's Students**: Awarded by the Lotte Scholarship Foundation for students with exceptional research potential in Korea, providing KRW 12,000,000 per year for the duration of graduate studies.
 - **Korean Government Scholarship for Graduate Studies**: Comprehensive scholarship including a tuition fee waiver and a stipend of KRW 9,600,000 per year throughout graduate studies at UNIST.